hayhay09/ai-project-record/farmhand-wingman/README.md

 > **With AI Assistance:** This documentation was compiled with AI assistance.
 The underlying architectural design, system logic, and governance frameworks represent my original work and were personally reviewed, verified, and refined.
 >

-As documented in the repository's `architecture-flow.png`, the system routes variable inputs through a layered inference pipeline to maintain context across multiple specialized generative tasks: